thealexrk/Gauging-Schizophrenia-Risk/README.md

 # Gauging-Schizophrenia-Risk
-Identifying neuron-specific signatures in the chromosomal connectome associated with schizophrenia risk.
+Applying quantitative pathology and network analysis to predict spatiotemporal tau pathology patterns.

-Check out the accompanying article here: [Pending]
+Check out the accompanying article here: https://thealexk.medium.com/neurogram-gauging-schizophrenia-risk-b48c8024d2cb

 NB: This project is inspired by the following paper, the authors of which I owe a debt of gratitude for providing the code and data files I used: